Asphaltt/ethtoolsnoop/README.md

 In the output:

 - First column is the interface name.
-- Second column is the PID and process name of the process that executed `ethtool`, and the PID and process name of the parent process if the tracee process is `ethtool`.
+- Second column is the PID and process name of the process that called `ethtool`'s `ioctl()` syscall or sent `ethtool`'s genetlink message, and the PID and process name of the parent process if the tracee process is `ethtool`.
 - Third column is the underneath command for kernel to execute, including ways of `ioctl()` syscall and genetlink message.
 - Fourth column is the arguments of `ethtool` command, which may be